RESOStandards/web-api-commander/README.md

     --bearerToken <b>       Bearer token to be used with the request.
     --contentType <t>       Results format: JSON (default),
                             JSON_NO_METADATA, JSON_FULL_METADATA, XML.
-    --convertEDMXToOpenAPI  Converts EDMX in <inputFile> to Open API, saving it in <inputFile>.swagger.json
     --entityName <n>        The name of the entity to fetch, e.g.
                             Property.
     --getEntities           Executes GET on <uri> using the given